-2.1 Sample Implementation
+4.1 Sample Implementation

-The Figure below (Figure 7) illustrates the opening page of a demonstration of the Cadastral NSDI for the State of Arizona.
-The data on this site was generated from the BLM's Public Land Survey System spatial data sets for the state as enhanced with locally generated control.
+Figure 7 illustrates the opening page of a demonstration site that was developed to verify the standard and definitions of categories and terms.
+This site is not a live site and was used for demonstration purposes.
+The data for this site was generated from the BLM's Public Land Survey System spatial data sets (GCDB) for the state of Arizona as enhanced with locally generated control.
+The local control was integrated into the GCDB had held fixed in adjustments and computations.

-Figure 7 - State of Arizona Demonstration Cadastral NSDI Site
+Figure 7 - Demonstration Site for the Cadastral NSDI Site

-Zooming in on a portion of the state the Cadastral Reference information becomes visible and in Figure 8 the PLSS Townships and sections that form the basis of the cadastral reference in this area are visible.
+Zooming in on a portion of the state, the Cadastral Reference information becomes visible and in Figure 8 the PLSS Townships and sections that form the basis of the cadastral reference are visible.

-Figure 8 - Cadastral Reference Information with jurisdictional and data stewardship information from the Arizona Cadastral NSDI
+Figure 8 - Cadastral Reference Information with jurisdictional and data stewardship information.

-Narrowing in on an area with mineral claims in the Figure below (Figures 9a and 9b) the cadastral reference information is shown in Figure 9a and federal mineral surveys are shown on top of the cadastral reference in Figure 9b.
+Zooming in on an area with mineral claims (shown in Figures 9a and 9b) the Cadastral Reference is shown in Figure 9a and federal mineral surveys are shown on top of the cadastral reference in Figure 9b.
 The mineral surveys are examples of federal parcels that are created by a transaction, which in this case is a mineral claim or mineral patent.
 The spatial representation of the federal transaction creates a federal parcel.
 There are many records related to these transactions in the federal land system.
 The Cadastral NSDI shows the outline of the federal parcel plus any unique identifying information about the federal parcel and linkages to documents and records about the transaction.
 Notice in Figure 9b that some of the outlines of the federal parcels match the cadastral reference and others lay "on top" of the cadastral reference.
 This is because in some cases the private land claims existed prior to the establishment of the PLSS and thus the PLSS did not cross into the existing private claims.
 In the second case the claims came after the PLSS survey and are referenced to and exist "on top of" the PLSS cadastral reference.